AhmedHeshamEG/AI-Exoplanet-Predictor/README.md

 This is a Machine Learning Model that can predict the probability of a star to host an Exoplanet.

-We believe that this method is gonna be very useful to the Researchers working on the next space Missions such as **Roman Telescope**, **Plato**, also future ones like **Ariel** and **HWO**.
+We believe that this method is gonna be very useful for the Researchers working on the next space Missions such as **Roman Telescope**, **Plato**, also future ones like **Ariel** and **HWO**.

 ## 🤔 How??

 Simply, if the telescope detects 2 Billion Stars and starts to work on them to discover Exoplanets, **Which one is gonna be the first One??**

-This is where our Implementation excels, it's using **Isolation Forest** (ML Algorithm) trained on the Confirmed Stars hosting Exoplanets.
+This is where this Implementation excels, it's using **Isolation Forest** (ML Algorithm) trained on the Confirmed Stars hosting Exoplanets.

 ## 💡 Impact

-This Model is going to reduce, **so much**, the amount of Resources, time, research and Money spent on Observations for years and at the end not getting outcomes.
+This Model is going to reduce, **so much**, the amount of Resources, time, research and Money spared by Observatories for years and not getting outcomes.

 ---